-- •Campers should dress appropriately for the days weather and for tennis Sneakers - ■Backpack or bag for keeping...
-Face mask (optional for indoor play) ○ Light jacket ○ Packed
+Campers should dress appropriately for the days weather and for tennis .
+Sneakers Backpack or bag for keeping... o Face mask (optional for indoor play) o Light jacket o Packed o Small towel o Tennis Racquet o Sunscreen -1st application should be applied before coming to camp o Hat o Water Bottle • U se care when bringing in any personal items such

-Nut Free Lunch and two snacks (M-F) with cold packs. o Change of clothes if needed.
+Nut Free Lunch and two snacks (M-F) with cold packs. \circ Change of clothes if needed.

-- Small towel o Tennis Racquet o Sunscreen 1st application should be applied before coming to camp - o Hat - o Water Bottle - Ouse care when bringing in any personal items such as cell phones, toys, and/or collectibles such as trading cards.
+•U se care when bringing in any personal items such as cell phones, toys, and/or collectibles such as trading cards.